Enalean/tuleap-documentation-en/languages/en/user-guide/documents-and-files/doc.rst

 File          Any type of document can be uploaded.
 From a PowerPoint
               presentation, to a simple picture or a full office document.
 Files are versionned, so you can add new versions on existing document.
+              Office files such as Word or Excel documents can be viewed directly in your browser when the :ref:`ONLYOFFICE integration <onlyoffice-integration>` is active.

 Link          Allows the user to target a document with a URL.
 The document
               will not be stored locally in the Document Manager.